 PETA launches new ad featuring Michelle Obama without First Lady’s permission

-No strangers to controversy or effective marketing tactics, PETA has launched a new advertisement featuring Michelle Obama, Oprah Winfrey, Carrie Underwood and Tyra Banks.
-One problem: PETA never got permission from the First Lady for her inclusion in the advertisement.
-PETA’s response to the mounting criticism is that PETA “wouldn’t have sought” Obama’s permission because PETA ”knows” the First Lady “can’t make such endorsements.”
-I use a series of quotation marks here to offset the littany of assumptions and conclusions that apparently went into PETA’s decision to use Michelle Obama without permission.
-Respecting relevant intellectual property laws can be inconvenient, and it sure can get in the way of an effective marketing campaign.
-Conversely, violating those laws can stir up a fair amount of media attention.
-Perhaps that was the plan all along?
+PETA has launched a new advertisement featuring Michelle Obama, Oprah Winfrey, Carrie Underwood and Tyra Banks.
+PETA did not get permission from the First Lady for her inclusion in the advertisement.
+PETA’s response to the mounting criticism is that PETA “wouldn’t have sought” Obama’s permission because PETA “knows” the First Lady “can’t make such endorsements.”
 Here’s is a link to the story with an image of the advertisement:

 http://www.swamppolitics.com/news/politics/blog/2010/01/michelle_obama_peta_ad_fur_fli.html

-2 Responses to “PETA launches new ad featuring Michelle Obama without First Lady’s permission”
+3 thoughts on “PETA launches new ad featuring Michelle Obama without First Lady’s permission

 1. Jeff says: